 Nickel phosphorus alloys are used for electroless plating.
 This process is an alternative to electroplating.
 It deposits the alloy using a chemical process instead of an electrical current.

 Nickel phosphorus is a good choice for parts that are difficult to coat.
-It performs well in corrosive environments.
-It can handle high-use applications.
+It performs well in corrosive environments and can handle high-use applications.

 Typical plating thickness: 1–40 u”